Discover more about our five Explore Essex mills, located across the county.

 Alderford Water Mill

-Alderford Water Mill, located in Sible Hedingham, is a restored, Grade II-listed timber building, typical of rural water mills.
-It used to mill corn but switched to producing animal feed during WW2.
+Alderford Water Mill, located in Sible Hedingham, is a restored, Grade II listed timber building, typical of rural water mills.
+It used to mill corn but switched to producing animal feed during World War Two.
 It is one of the best-preserved water mills in Essex, containing most of the original machinery.

 Did you know… Following a catastrophic failure of the water wheel in May 2018, the team at Alderford Mill began repairing it.
 The last of the old woodwork was removed, leaving a bare cast iron centre section of the wheel.
 The new timber was cut from an Elm tree trunk and shaped by a local joinery.
 The first float and starts were fitted to the wheel.